LucaScheller/VFX-UsdSurvivalGuide/docs/src/pages/production/prerequisites.md

 Data IO and Data Flow:
 - As a pipeline/software developer the core thing that has to work is data IO.
 This is something a user should never have to think about.
 What does this mean for you:
-    - Make sure your UX experience isn't to far from what artists already know.
+    - Make sure your UX experience isn't too far from what artists already know.
 - Make sure that your system of tracking layers and how your assets/shots are structured is solid enough to handle these cases:
     - Assets with different layers (model/material/fx/lighting)
     - FX (Asset and Shot FX, also make sure that you can also track non USD dependencies, like .bgeo, via metadata/other means)